aubrcart224/Tetris-AI/README.md

 ## Technologies Used
 - python
 - want to use pytorch but might need to use tensor flow

+gits having toruble pushing new code :(